-Why Too Much Dietary Fiber Can Cause Constipation
+Why Too Much Fiber Causes Constipation

 Dieser Artikel basiert auf wissenschaftlichen Studien

-Dietary Fiber | Soluble vs. Insoluble | Digestion | Too Much Fiber Causes Constipation | Cure | Conclusion | FAQ | Studies
+Dietary Fiber | Soluble vs. Insoluble | Digestion | Constipation | Cure

 Dietary fiber is a familiar term to almost everyone.
-However, only a few people know how dietary fiber actually affects digestion.
+However, only a few people know how dietary fiber affects digestion.

 Since conventional wisdom claims that dietary fiber is essential for “healthy” digestion, many people think they need to eat more fiber if they suffer from constipation.